chaycesol/node-api3-guided/README.md

 - [ ] type `npm i` to download dependencies.

 Please follow along as the instructor creates and adds `middleware` to the API step by step.

+Types of Middleware
+- built-in: no need to install anything
+- third party: needs to be npm installed
+- custom: we write it! the fun part!

+Using Middleare
+- globally
+- locally